John Hlay

-John Michael Hlay (May 21, 1930 – February 11, 2022) was an American college football running back.
+John Michael Hlay was an American college football running back.
 He was a fullback and linebacker for the Ohio State University Buckeyes from 1950 to 1952.

-Football career

-High school
+Personal life

-Born in Niles, Ohio on May 21, 1930, Hlay was an All-State football player at Niles McKinley High School.
-He was heavily recruited by colleges, and narrowly chose Ohio State over Purdue University after Ohio State head coach Wes Fesler played on Hlay's state loyalties.
+John Hlay was born on May 21, 1930 in Niles, Ohio.
+Hlay attended Niles McKinley High School.
+He was heavily recruited by colleges and narrowly chose Ohio State over Purdue University after Ohio State head coach Wes Fesler played on Hlay's state loyalties.

+After retiring from the NFL, Hlay had become a restaurateur and bar-owner, Over his career, Hlay owned three different bars.
+He also worked in remodeling.

+His daughter Jill Hlay was a world-class swimmer, winning a bronze medal in the 100 meters backstroke at the 1971 Pan Am Games.